Assistant Professor of Agriculture, Society, and Environment

 • USDA-NIFA Agriculture and Food Research Initiative (2011-2014); “Fostering Resilience: Integrating Territory and Heritage into Emerging Agricultural Clusters in the United States,” Co-PI with Sarah Bowen (North Carolina State University)

 • De Master, Kathryn and Jess Daniels.
-“Desert Wonderings: Reimagining Food Access Mapping,” conditionally accepted, Agriculture and Human Values.
+“Desert Wonderings: Reimagining Food Access Mapping,” forthcoming, Agriculture and Human Values.

 • Ostrom, Marcia, Kathryn De Master, Egon Noe, and Markus Schermer.
 2017.
 “Values Based Food Chains from a Transatlantic Perspective: Exploring a Middle Tier of Regional Agrifood System Development,” International Journal of Sociology of Agriculture and Food 24: No 1: 1-14.